-Often considered by many historians as England’s greatest monarch, Queen Elizabeth I ruled during an age that saw the expansion of the British monarchy to North America through voyages of discovery by men such as Sir Francis Drake and Sir Walter Raleigh.
+Often considered by many historians as England's greatest monarch, Queen Elizabeth I ruled during an age that saw the expansion of the Britain (England and Wales with parts of Ireland, and united with Scotland upon her death) to North America through voyages of discovery by men such as Sir Francis Drake and Sir Walter Raleigh.
 It witnessed the accomplishments of playwrights such as William Shakespeare and would change history by defeating the Spanish Armada.
-Although her reign saw many accomplishments that pushed Britain forward as one of the leading economic and military powers in the world, it was also made up of plots and assassinations that were intended for or falsely accused the queen and controversies, such as her claims of being a virgin and the amount of influence that her privy council had over her.
+Although her reign saw many accomplishments that would soon make Great Britain one of the leading economic and military powers in the world, it was also made up of plots and assassinations that were intended for or falsely accused the queen and controversies, such as her claims of being a virgin and the amount of influence that her privy council had over her.

 Still, being the daughter of a king, Elizabeth had educational opportunities that were not available for most women of her age.
 At the hands of private tutors, she learned six languages: French, Spanish, Greek, Italian, Latin and Flemish along with her native English, studied theology, astronomy, physics, and other subjects in which she performed remarkably.